sathvik-spartan/Spring-Boot-Mastery/README.md

 # Project Roadmap

-Apply your knowledge by building projects throughout the learning process.
+Apply your knowledge by building projects throughout the suggested learning process.

 ## Beginner